thinhkhang97/writesharp/documents/supabase-setup.md

 The Draft Management system is integrated with the app through:

+1. Server-side functions and actions
-1. Server-side API functions in `lib/draft-service.ts`
+   - API functions in `lib/draft-service.ts`
+   - Server actions in `app/dashboard/drafts/actions.ts`
 2. UI components in `components/draft/`
 3. Pages in `app/dashboard/drafts/`